About the Project

 The proposed project aims to create an electronic database covering pottery stamps (on amphorae, tiles, thin-walled vessels) originating from various sites in the North Pontic region.
 Its creation seeks to simplify the process of restoring damaged imprints, finding parallels and dating pottery stamps.
 Illustrating the material with photographs makes it possible to establish the identity of certain dies and check that each proposed interpretation is correct.

 This extended search will make it possible to carry out statistical analysis of imprints stemming from individual sites within the region.

 The database is accessible for editing and supplementing the existing range of stamps and can incorporate new imprints.

 During the first stage of work on this project it is planned to introduce the collection of pottery stamps into the academic literature – a collection which was assembled over many years of archaeological research conducted in rural settlements of various types by the Crimean Expedition of the Institute of Archaeology, affiliated to the Russian Academy of Sciences, in the Crimean Sea-of-Azov region, led by Professor and Doctor of Historical Sciences, A.A.Maslennikov.
 Without his support, advice and involvement, this project would never have seen the light of day.

 I thank to Katharine Judelson for site translation from Russian into English and to Maria Nikitina for photos.

-The author would like to express her gratitude to the Charitable Foundation “Artemis” supporting the protection and investigation of archaeological sites in the North Pontic and Sea-of-Azov regions and also to Prof. Dr. E.A.Savostina for helping us bring this project to fruition and obtain the necessary funding.
+The author would like to express her gratitude to the Charitable Foundation “Artemis” supporting the protection and investigation of archaeological sites in the North Pontic and Sea-of-Azov regions for helping us once in 2020 bring this project to fruition.